rodrigopsasaki/vision/packages/core/vision/README.md

 You need to know:

 - What just happened
 - What data was involved
 - What the outcome was
+- Why it matters

 But most systems log like this: